 - Your service provider might require a login.
 Ask your service provider whether they require PPP over Ethernet (PPPoE) login. - The service name, user name, and password might be set incorrectly.
 See "Troubleshooting PPPoE". - Your service provider might check for your computer's host name.
-Assign the computer host name of your ISP account to the wireless router in the Basic Settings screen. - Your service provider allows only one Ethernet MAC address to connect to Internet, and might check for your computer's MAC address.
-In this case, do one of the following: - Inform your service provider that you have bought a new network device, and ask them to use the wireless router's MAC address. - Configure your router to spoof your computer's MAC address.
+Assign the computer host name of your ISP account to the N750 wireless gigabit router in the Basic Settings screen. - Your service provider allows only one Ethernet MAC address to connect to Internet, and might check for your computer's MAC address.
+In this case, do one of the following: - Inform your service provider that you have bought a new network device, and ask them to use the N750 wireless gigabit router's MAC address. - Configure your router to spoof your computer's MAC address.
 This can be done in the Basic Settings screen.
-Refer to the online help, which you can access from the wireless router main menu.
+Refer to the online help, which you can access from the N750 wireless gigabit router main menu.